Water balloon: Types

 Water balloons are common in sizes from 1+1/2 and 4 in though larger sizes are available.
 Typically water balloons are sold in quantity and often include a filling nozzle in the packaging.
 Many of the low cost brands use small water balloons and generic nozzles which both tend to be difficult to use.

 Another form of water bomb is a sheet of paper folded to form a container capable of holding water.
 These are then filled and used in a similar way to latex versions.

 Gas balloons (air or helium types) may be used as water balloons, but are not typically preferred because the balloon wall thickness is different.
 A water balloon is designed to be filled up to the approximate size of a baseball in a pear shape (so as to be thrown more easily), whereas some gas balloons, when filled with water, may reach the size of a basketball; this is disadvantageous because those balloons are harder to handle, usually requiring two hands.
 Mainly for safety reasons, water balloon walls are designed to be thick enough to be held without bursting yet thin enough to burst upon impact.

 In a similar process to gas balloons, water balloons may be molded into various shapes at manufacturing.
 One process involves a patented mandrel for making elastomeric articles.

+Reusable water balloons are an alternative to the traditional single use balloons.
+These minimize environmental impact and clean up and tend to be easier and more efficient to fill.
+However, they are typically more expensive than rubber balloons.
+There are a multitude of types, including magnetically locking spheres and absorbent fabric balls.

+Risks

+Water balloons thrown by hand in person-to-person fights pose little risk of injury.
+There are, however, multiple accounts of injury to the eyes from water balloons launched by slingshot, which can increase the impact energy into the same range as a rifle bullet.
+Injuries and property damage have also been reported when a balloon is thrown from or at a moving vehicle.